 Hospice is medical care with an emphasis on pain management and symptom relief for patients with life-limiting illnesses, as well as emotional and spiritual support for patients and those who love and care for them.
 Our Eden multidisciplinary team understands the complexity of issues and feelings that surround hospice care and end of life.
 Our care process is designed to maximize our patient's quality of life and support the patient's and caregivers' ability to be in control of end-of-life decision making.
-Patients can recover from a deathly illness and are then removed from hospice care.
-Of course, that is always extremely exciting for everyone - albeit very rare.
+Patients can recover from a deathly illness and then transferred out of hospice care and into an appropriate healthcare facility.
+Of course, that is always extremely exciting for everyone - albeit infrequent.
 Eden believes that choosing hospice does not mean that patients or their families and caregivers give up on life.
 Our caregivers provide 24-7 on-call support, clinical and skilled care, as well as spiritual and emotional counseling continuing through the bereavement process.
 Eden believes that through effective and compassionate care our patients can approach the end of life with dignity and comfort.
 Eden has a Death with Dignity policy that fully complies with the Washington statute.